CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/api-overview.rst

 Python Imports
 ^^^^^^^^^^^^^^

-For easier module identification, some snippets may import a specific module under another name.
+Some snippets may include certain classes directly, to improve verbosity.

 .. code-block:: python

-   import phoenix6.signals.spn_enums as enums
+   from phoenix6 import TalonFX, Follower, DutyCycleOut